Camora0/Wasteland-Reborn/loreout.md

 Set the initial size to the size of your RAM size.
 For example, I have 32 GB of RAM, so I set mine to 32.
 My max is set to 48 GB.
 Use the same proportions for your own RAM configuration.
 [![Here's a video on how to change it.]()](https://youtu.be/beHDr6OFjlw?t=22)

-#### Adding MS Defender exception
+#### Adding Anti-virus / MS Defender exceptions

-Sometimes antiviruses like to lock files before checking them or cause some unexpected and mostly un-needed behaviour.
+Sometimes antivirus likes to lock files before checking them or cause some unexpected and mostly un-needed behavior.
 This occurs the most during extraction or building BSAs phases of the install.

-All issue that come from this can be fixed by adding files `f4se.exe` and `ModOrganizer.exe` as exceptions.
-[![Here's a video on how to change it.]()](https://youtu.be/zGiNGnX5dYg?t=34)
+Issues that come from this can be fixed by adding files f4se.exe and ModOrganizer.exe as exceptions [![Here's a video on how to change it.]()](https://youtu.be/zGiNGnX5dYg?t=34)